RRISTM/stm32_threadx/doc/theory_utility/thredx_semaphore.md

 ![semaphore get](./img/21.svg)

-If the semaphore is not available(0) thead is put to suspend state until the semaphore is available or `tx_semaphore_get` reaches its timeout.
+If the semaphore is not available (0) thread is put to suspend state until the semaphore is available or `tx_semaphore_get` reaches its timeout.

 ![semaphore get with suspend](./img/22.svg)

 ## Binary sempahore

-The sempahore can be limited to maximum value inside its counter.
-For this is possible use `tx_semaphore_ceiling_put` with argument of maximum semaphore value.
+The semaphore can be limited to maximum value inside its counter.
+To define this use `tx_semaphore_ceiling_put` with argument of maximum semaphore value.
-This code will allow to interease semaphore only to value 1.
+This code will allow to increase semaphore value to 1 only.

 ```c
 tx_semaphore_ceiling_put(&semaphore_ptr,1);
 ```

-And this code will allow to interease semaphore only to value 2.
+And this code will allow to increase semaphore value to 2 only.

 ```c
 tx_semaphore_ceiling_put(&semaphore_ptr,2);